 In recognition of her growing prominence, Preyah won ‘Best Debut’ at the 2015 359hiphop Awards, and followed that up with two BG Radio Awards nominations – for ‘Best Debut’ in 2015 and ‘Best Duet/Trio’ in 2016.
 She is a two-time nominee for the annual Bulgarian Woman of the Year award, making the shortlist in both 2014 and 2016.
 In addition to music, Preyah has acted on stage as part of theatre and musical plays, made appearances on several celebrity TV shows, has worked as a mentor and vocal coach at Voice Academy and has been currently studying Advertising at the New Bulgarian University.

 In the beginning of 2018 Preyah made the bold decision to become a self-produced artist.
-The now 24-year-old artist is currently finishing up her debut LP, forthcoming in the spring of 2019.
+She released up her debut LP in the spring of 2019.
 The self-titled album finds Preyah experimenting with various musical styles, while reaching out to fellow artists in search of mutual inspiration.
-From the hazy beat fusions of “Ne Sum Za Tuk” (“I Don’t Belong”), featuring Sofia hip-hop authority JLUCH, to the sultry seduction of “Losh Navik” (“Bad Habit”), it’s a long-awaited return for one of Bulgaria’s most dynamic and charismatic artists, and a future release to keep a close eye on.
+From the hazy beat fusions of “Ne Sum Za Tuk” (“I Don’t Belong”), featuring Sofia hip-hop authority JLUCH, to the sultry seduction of “Losh Navik” (“Bad Habit”), it was a long-awaited return for one of Bulgaria’s most dynamic and charismatic artists.
+The now 26-year-old artist focuses on creating her Sophomore release - an EP about self-exploration, growth and unspoken feelings, a future release to keep a close eye on.